 - 1. Within ten (10) calendar days after the conclusion of the hearing, the Committee shall provide its written determination ("Committee Report") simultaneously to the parties, their advisors, if any, and the OEO/AA.
-The Committee Report shall include: - a. identification of the allegations potentially constituting Sexual Misconduct; - b. a description of the procedural steps taken from the receipt of the Formal Complaint through the determination: - c. findings of fact supporting the determination; - d. conclusions regarding application of the relevant policies to the facts: - e. a statement of, and rationale for, the result as to each allegation including a determination regarding responsibility and any disciplinary sanctions the Committee imposes on the Respondent and whether remedies designed to restore or preserve equal access to the University's Program or Activity will be provided to the Complainant; and - f. the procedures and permissible bases for the parties to appeal.
+The Committee Report shall include: - a. identification of the allegations potentially constituting Sexual Misconduct; - b. a description of the procedural steps taken from the receipt of the Formal Complaint through the determination; - c. findings of fact supporting the determination; - d. conclusions regarding application of the relevant policies to the facts; - e. a statement of, and rationale for, the result as to each allegation including a determination regarding responsibility and any disciplinary sanctions the Committee imposes on the Respondent and whether remedies designed to restore or preserve equal access to the University's f. the procedures and permissible bases for the parties to appeal.